-- The hearing officer will be appropriately trained, with such training coordinated by the Title IX Officer, whether they are a University employee or outside contractor. - 2.
+- The hearing officer may be a University employee or outside contractor.
+Regardless, they will be appropriately trained, with such training coordinated by the Title IX Officer. - 2.
 The hearing coordinator will inform the parties of the hearing officer's identity.
 Within 5 business days after the notification, the parties may request the hearing officer's disqualification on the basis of bias or conflict of interest. - a.
-For example, involvement in the case or knowledge of the allegations at issue prior to the hearing, or a personal or professional relationship with a party or expected witness in the proceeding could, depending on the circumstances, warrant disqualification of the hearing officer. - Employment by the University, or prior work for the University as a contractor, on its own, does not warrant disqualification. - c.
-The hearing officer's gender, gender identity, race, ethnicity, religion, sexual orientation or similar identifying characteristic, or the fact that they differ from those of any party, do not, on their own, warrant disqualification.

-- 3. The hearing coordinator will decide any request for disqualification of the hearing officer and inform both parties of their decision and, if they determine to change hearing officers, the name of the new hearing officer. - C. Hearing Coordinator.
-Each campus will have a hearing coordinator, distinct from the hearing officer, who will manage the administrative and procedural aspects of the hearing.
+For example, involvement in the case or knowledge of the allegations at issue prior to being selected as the hearing officer, or a close personal relationship with a party or expected witness in the proceeding could, depending on the circumstances, warrant disqualification of the hearing officer. - b.
+Employment by the University, or prior work for the University as a contractor, on its own, does not warrant disqualification. - c.
+The hearing officer's gender, gender identity, race, ethnicity, religion, sexual orientation or similar identifying characteristic, or the fact that they differ from those of any party, do not, on their own, warrant disqualification. - Student Conduct will decide any request for disqualification of the hearing officer and inform both parties of their decision and, if they determine to change hearing officers, the name of the new hearing officer. - C. Hearing Coordinator.
+Each hearing will have a hearing coordinator, distinct from the hearing officer, who will manage the administrative and procedural aspects of the hearing.